Bangkok is famous for its rooftop bars, temples, cheap street food, crowded streets, and wild nightlife!

 Stupas, chedis, and other historical statues can also be found in the temple.

-Entrance Fee: 200 Baht per person
+Entrance Fee: 300 Baht per person

 The Temple of the Emerald Buddha is located inside The Grand Palace.
 There’s a strict dress code in place.
 Both men and women must cover their shoulders and knees.
 If you don’t adhere to the dress code you will be given the option to buy pants and/or a top from the entrance.
 If you must purchase, local stalls outside the Grand Palace sell clothing at much lower prices.

-Entrance Fee: 500 Baht per person (make sure to watch the free masked theatre show, included with your ticket).
+Entrance Fee: 500 Baht per person (be sure to watch the free masked theatre show, included with your ticket).
 3 shows run daily at 1 pm, 2:30 pm and 4 pm.
 Take the free shuttle bus to the theatre near the exit of The Grand Palace close to the show time.

-The entrance fee is 100 Baht per person, but if you buy food or drinks at the park, you can have this deducted from your bill.
+The entrance fee is 100 Baht per person, but if you buy food or drinks at the park, you can have this deducted from the bill.
 It’s the best place to take your kid or be a kid.
 Visit after 4:30 p.m. to see the village during the day and the beautiful decorations at night.

 Ancient City is one of the world’s largest outdoor museums featuring a 200-acre city with 109 scaled-down copies of Thailand’s most famous monuments and architectural attractions.
-Since the park is so big it’s best to either rent a golf cart (350 Baht for the first hour, 100 Baht for every hour after), rent a bicycle or there is a complementary tram service that runs at certain times of the day.
+Since the park is huge it’s best to either rent a golf cart (350 Baht for the first hour, 100 Baht for every hour after), rent a bicycle or there is a complementary tram service that runs at certain times of the day.
 Plan to spend at least half a day here or even the whole day as there is lots to see.

-The fee is 700 Baht per person if you pay on entry, but if you book online through the Klook website, you can save 50% and only pay 350 Baht per person.
+The entrance fee is 700 Baht per person if you pay on entry, but if you book online through the Klook website, you can save 50% and only pay 350 Baht per person.

 Before entering the temple, you will be given a banner on which to write your name and hang it once you reach the top.
 Locals will explain the significance of the dragon temple and the rituals that take place here.